 17. CFS is highlighting the local food heroes who are feeding Hawaii during COVID-19.
 Check out our photo and interview project, "Feeding Hawaii," to read the stories from the frontlines of Hawaii's response to the coronavirus pandemic.

 All of this wouldn't be possible without the day-to-day support of our administrative team, our interns, our science team, and our donors!

-Thank you from the bottom of our hearts for making all this progress and many victories possible in 2019!
+Thank you from the bottom of our hearts for making all this progress and many victories possible in 2019 and 2020!
 Onward!

 The Victory Report below outlines many of our major legal, policy, and grassroots successes in halting the spread of the genetic engineering of our foods, stopping the use and misuse of pesticides, protecting our pollinators and seed diversity, defending farmers and farm communities from corporate takeover and persecution, halting the unspeakable cruelty of animal factories, and addressing industrial agriculture's contribution to the climate crisis.

 You can also download the PDF report here